wso2-attic/ballerina-integrator/README.md

 $ ballerina run restful_service
 ```

-You can test the functionality of the `orderMgt` RESTFul service by sending HTTP requests for each order management operation.
-For example, here's a set of cURL commands we used for testing each of the operations of the order management service.
+To test the functionality of the orderMgt RESTFul service, send HTTP requests for each order management operation.
+Following are sample cURL commands that you can use to test each operation of the order management service.

 **Create Order**
 ```bash